zamitkumar/Compare_data_AIRBNB/README.md

   Compare the distribution of listing prices to identify high-priced vs. low-priced neighbourhood.
 2.Room type analysis:
   Compare the prevalence of room types (entire home, private room, shared room).
-3.Availability and occupancy:
+3.Price distrubution of the listing :
- Compare the availability of listings throughout the year.
+ Compare price distribution of the listing.
 4.Neighborhood insights:
  Compare prices and availability across neighborhoods.
 5.Review analysis: